chazeon/notes/docs/index.md

 ## Research Focus

 My research interests lie broadly around the intersection of physics and computer science.
-My current research focuses on investigating physical properties of Earth-forming materials under finite pressure and temperature with *ab initio* method.
+My current research focuses on investigating physical properties of Earth-forming materials under finite pressure and temperature with *ab initio* calculation and  deep-learning potential molecular dynamics.

 ###  Hydrogen-bond disordering in δ-AlOOH

 δ-AlOOH is a high-pressure mineral with a wide stability field.
 This study investigate the effect of pressure on the hydrogen-bond disorder in δ-AlOOH.
 Our study suggests the disorder and tunneling of those hydrogen bonds are connected with observed anormalies in earlier experimental and computational studies.

-- C. Luo, K. Umemoto, and R. M. Wentzcovitch, [*Ab Initio Investigation of H-Bond Disordering in δ-AlOOH*](https://arxiv.org/abs/2112.11369), (2021). [accepted by *Physical Review Research*] [[preprint](https://arxiv.org/abs/2112.11369), [poster1](files/agu19-alooh.pdf), [poster2](files/esw21-alooh.pdf)]
+- C. Luo, K. Umemoto, and R. M. Wentzcovitch, [*Ab Initio Investigation of H-Bond Disordering in δ-AlOOH*](https://arxiv.org/abs/2112.11369), (2022). [accepted by *Physical Review Research*] [[preprint](https://arxiv.org/abs/2112.11369), [poster1](files/agu19-alooh.pdf), [poster2](files/esw21-alooh.pdf)]

+###  Molecular-dynamics simulations of hydrous phases based on deep-learning potential

+Deep-learning potentials enable us to perform large-scale molecular dynamics on GPU-accelerated machines with *ab initio* acuracy.
+Using these advanced technique, we study various properties that are unique to these hydrous phases (ongoing).

 ### Thermoelasticity